-In order to absorb all the calcium you need, you have to have enough vitamin D. However, vitamin D deficiency is surprisingly common, affecting nearly half of the U.S. population.
+In order to absorb all the calcium you need, you have to have enough vitamin D. Vitamin D is especially critical when you are pregnant.
+However, vitamin D deficiency is surprisingly common, affecting nearly half of the U.S. population.
 Traditionally, most prenatal vitamins would include 400-600IU of vitamin D, but many doctors now recommend 800-1000IU, or more if you are deficient.
 Our NATURELO Prenatal Multivitamin includes 800IU of plant-based vitamin D3, but if your vitamin D levels are low, you may also want to take an additional vitamin D supplement.
 Some recently developing research even suggests that taking high doses of vitamin D during the first two terms of pregnancy, up to 4000IU per day, is not only safe but may reduce the risk of pregnancy complications.